-So, I'm bringing it back in a big way but with a few tweaks, namely adding in avocado in place of mayonnaise and packing it with as many herbs as possible.
+I'm bringing it back in a big way but with a few tweaks, namely making it vegan by adding in avocado in place of mayonnaise and packing it with as many herbs as possible.
 And, if you're going to make Green Goddess, it is absolutely essential that you serve it with a lettuce worth of it -- one that has a good structure, a nice sweetness, yet is delicate, like Little Gems lettuce.

 These lettuces sound more like something out of a Tiffany's catalogue than something out of the garden but trust me that they're more than worthy of their name.
 I had never had them before I moved to the Bay Area and was immediately in love because they're like an heirloom romaine lettuce with a bit of sweetness and a nice firm crispness that makes for a pretty amazing salad.
-In Northern California, you can find them on many a menu but, when I started spending more time in So Cal, I noticed Little Gems weren't quite as abundant.
-All that to say, yes, they might be a bit of a search, but it's one that's certainly worth it.
+They're available at most California farmers markets but you can use baby romaine hearts if you can't find them.

-Combine everything except the beets, radishes, cucumbers, and lettuce in a mini food processor and mix until smooth and well combined.
-Stir in 1 to 2 tablespoons of water to mellow the flavors and loosen the dressing; set aside at least 10 minutes for flavors to develop.
+Combine everything except the radishes, carrots, pepitas, and lettuce in a mini food processor and mix until smooth and well combined.
+Stir in 1/4 water to mellow the flavors and loosen the dressing; set aside at least 10 minutes for flavors to develop.